Removal and installation of the crankshaft of the ZMZ-406 engine

 Rinse all parts with gasoline and dry.

-Inspect the main bearing shells.
-If they have scratches, scuffs, scratches, delaminations, inclusions of solid particles, etc., replace the liners.
+If they have marks, burrs, scratches, peeling, inclusions of solid particles, etc., replace the liners.

-Press the new bearing flush with the bottom edge of the chamfer of the hole in the flywheel
+Press in the new bearing flush with the bottom edge of the chamfer of the hole in the flywheel

 Inspect the front and rear crankshaft oil seals in the chain cover (pictured) and oil seal holder.